Inside the Star

 Out loud, he said something truer than it sounded: "Because I don't trust that the Release is only natural."

-The long-lit shifted, uneasy.
+The long lit shifted, uneasy.
 The Release is the star's duty.
 It spreads life.

-"Or it spreads something else," ZiggyBoot said.
+"Or it spreads something else," Ziggaboot said.

 The Ledger argued.
-They offered him kin-bundles.
+They offered him kin bundles.
 They offered him roles in evacuation logistics.
-They offered him a place among the long-lit if he would just stop talking about bruises and Outsides.
+They offered him a place among the long lit if he would just stop talking about bruises and Outsides.

 It would be so simple.